oktadev/okta-blog/_source/_posts/2021-12-21-game-security-pax.md

-—
+---
 layout: blog_post
 title: "What We Learned About Game Security at PAX West 2021"
 Author: tristan-morris
 by: contractor
-communities: [devops,security,mobile,.net,java,javascript,go,php,python,ruby]
+communities: [devops,security,mobile]
 description: "We went to the PAX West conference and spoke with gamers and game developers about security standards for the gaming industry.
 Here's what we discovered."
 tags: [security, games]
 tweets:
 - ""
 - ""
 - ""
-Image: blog/
+image: blog/
 type: awareness
 ---